PM won’t patronise media groups with foreign interest: Fayyaz

 Under the Act, the provincial audit bureau of circulation press registrar offices would be established which would provide a platform to the printers and publishers as well for redress of their grievances.

 Moreover, the present government has revised the Advertisement Policy, 2018 under which categorisation of newspapers would be specified into regional, provincial and national category.
-This policy would outline the advertisement rates for print, electronic, social and digital media, besides ensuring monthly reconciliation by the departments with DGPR all matters of billing and payments as well as evolving a robust mechanism for prequalification of the advertisement agencies transparently, he said.
+This policy would outline the advertisement rates for print, electronic, social and digital media.

-He said that the cultural and creative sector in the recent years had increasingly become an important area of focus for the policy makers.

-The Punjab government has worked on developing a cultural policy to further strengthen the sector which is expected to bring dividends for the people of Punjab, he added.

 LAHORE: The PTI government is media-friendly and federal and provincial governments are issuing advertisements regularly and their bills have been paid, said provincial Information and Culture Minister Fayyazul Hassan Chohan while addressing the oath-taking ceremony of Akhbar Farosh Union Wednesday at the Alhamra Arts Council.